 Not for this great man is it enough to plug away at the dull, slow, expensive, and passive policy of deterrence, hoping some distant day to win Arab acceptance.
 His impatience invariably leads in the same direction – to move things faster, to develop solutions, and to "take chances for peace."

-If the prime minister's initiative succeeds, he wins international acclaim and enters the Jewish history books.
+If the prime minister's initiative succeeds, he wins international acclaim and enters the Jewish history books [as the second Ben-Gurion].
 If it fails – well, it was worth the try and his successors can clean up the mess.

 Grandiosity and egoism, ultimately, explain the prime ministerial pattern of going soft.
 This brings to mind how, for centuries, French kings and presidents have bequeathed grand construction projects in Paris as their personal mark on history.
 In like spirit, Israeli prime ministers have since 1992 dreamed of bequeathing a grand diplomatic project.